sagravsd/sagravsd.github.io/_posts/2025-04-28-wordtrip-ios.md

    - **Expected Outcome:** A list of relevant data not otherwise defined that can demonstrate insecure endpoints or risks associated with using the app.
    - **Artifacts:**
       - **App activity logs (e.g., timestamps, usage):** The privacy policy mentions collecting gameplay data, interactions with others, and performance/debugging information.
 However, it does not clarify whether detailed timestamps or event-level logs are captured.
-      - **Browser details:** The privacy policy does not mention collecting browser-specific data (e.g., user agent strings, visited URLs).
+      - **Browser details:** The privacy policy does not mention the collection of browser-specific data (e.g., browser information, user agent strings, or visited URLs).
+However, Figures X, X, and X show that this type of data is being collected.
       - **Account data:** The privacy policy references that player name, profile, contact info, game account details, and purchase history are collected.
       - **Usage patterns:** The privacy policy mentions using analytics to monitor gameplay and interactions, but does not specify granularity (e.g., session logs, clickstreams).
       - **Evidence of insecure endpoints or risks:** There's no mention of analyzing or disclosing potentially insecure endpoints, nor any user-facing tools to review such risks.
 Also, there is no evidence to suggest otherwise.

-<p style="margin-left: 30px;">This figure also shows the tracking of the web browser version used to access the sites related to the app.</p>
+<p style="margin-left: 30px;">This figure also shows that the web browser version used to access the app-related sites is being collected.</p>

 <p style="margin-left: 30px;"><strong>Figure x:</strong></p>